mehulagg/gitlab/doc/development/README.md

-1. Once the reviews and appropriate approvals are complete, the [Technical writer assigned to development guidelines](https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments-to-development-guidelines) checks for required approvals, fixes any remaining [Trivial changes](#trivial-changes), and merges the MR. reviews the content for consistency and adherence to documentation guidelines.
-That writer may also ask for additional approvals as suggested above.
+1. Once the reviews and appropriate approvals are complete, the [Technical writer assigned to development guidelines](https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments-to-development-guidelines) checks for required approvals, fixes any remaining [Trivial changes](#trivial-changes), reviews the content for consistency and adherence to documentation guidelines.
+That writer may also ask for additional approvals as suggested above, before merging the MR.

 ## UX and Frontend guides